alepoptosis/covid_model/README.md

 - ~~Make infectiousness of asymptomatics a global parameter~~
 - ~~Make infectiousness of symptomatics with masks a global parameter~~ (Not necessary, it's regulated by protection strength)
 - ~~Change wording of extraneous to exogenous~~
+- Change reporters on infections and deaths to use the csv-data (change name to pop-data) to store and retrieve the counts

 # Implementation summary